chain4travel/camino-signavault/README.md

 - Run `go run main.go`.
 This will start the Signavault service.

 # Usage
 Once Signavault is running, you can use the API endpoints to create, sign, and issue multisignature transactions.
-The API documentation is available at https://c4t.atlassian.net/wiki/spaces/TECH/pages/292257793/SignaVault+API.

 # Client SDK
 Signavault also provides a TypeScript client SDK that can be used in front-end apps to communicate with the Signavault API.
 The SDK is available in the `signavaultjs` directory and can be installed as an npm package: